risc0/risc0/docs/metal-optimization-progress.md

   `eval_check_*.metal`, `data_witgen_*.metal`, and `accum_witgen_*.metal` are
   generated into `OUT_DIR`; without hashing those generated sources, local cache reuse could hide a changed generated kernel and weaken Metal validation.
+  The Metal cache key also includes the resolved `xcrun` `metal`/`metallib` paths and version banners, so installing or switching Apple Metal Toolchains does not silently reuse a `.metallib` compiled by a different compiler/linker.
+  Cargo rerun signals now also cover `DEVELOPER_DIR`, `SDKROOT`, and the macOS `/var/db/xcode_select_link` symlink when present, so common Xcode switches should rerun the build script before the cache lookup.
-  After this cache-key fix, the focused rv32im Metal eval-check regression rebuilt through `risc0-build-kernel` and passed in 14.23s.
-Package-level checks also pass, including the direct `generated_files_are_part_of_kernel_source_hash` regression test:
+  After these cache-key and rerun-signal fixes, the focused rv32im Metal eval-check regression rebuilt through `risc0-build-kernel` and passed again in 14.09s.
+Package-level checks also pass, including the direct `generated_files_are_part_of_kernel_source_hash` and cache-tag regression
+  tests:
   `cargo test -p risc0-build-kernel` and
   `cargo clippy -p risc0-build-kernel --all-targets -- -D warnings`.
 - The small Metal-enabled release datasheet matrix is now runnable with